Translate

 French

-This term we will be following the iLanguages programme by developing our vocabulary around a range of subjects including weather, hobbies and pets.
-We will listen to stories, learn phrases and rehearse speaking and writing in French.
-Later in the term, we will learn about and compare traditions linked to the Easter holidays.
+This term we will be following the iLanguages programme by developing our vocabulary around a range of subjects including school subjects, transport and opinions.
+We will listen to stories, learn phrases and practise speaking and writing in French.

 Geography